urklc/urklc.github.io/_posts/2019-12-26-Using protocols that have associated type requirements as a generic constraint.md

 }
 ```

-Animals are being compared by their ages, and Person instances are being compared by alphabetical positions.
+Animals are being compared by their ages and Person instances are being compared by alphabetical positions.
-Makes sense for our example.
-Finally if you want to write a function to sort any comparable list with comparing them:
+Totally makes sense for our example.
+Finally if you want to write a function to sort any `Comparable` list with comparing them:

 ```swift
 struct Utility {